 ![]() View Image | Light chain–associated renal disorders.
 Immunofluorescence (25X power) showing deposits of monotypic light chain along the basement membrane.
 Courtesy.... |

 Dense granular deposits on the endothelial side of the glomerular basement membrane (as depicted in the first, second, and third images below), on the outer aspect of the tubular basement membrane, or on both may be seen with electron microscopy in persons with LCDD.
 Classic ultrastructure examination findings include amorphous, noncongophilic, and nonfibrillar deposits.
-Most of these deposits are of kappa light chains (see the fourth image shown below).
+Most of these deposits are of kappa light chains (see the fourth image below).
 At times, the histologic changes are minimal, and occasionally glomeruli may have mesangial deposits.
 Rarely, glomerular crescents can also be seen in patients with LCDD.

 ![]() View Image | Light chain–associated renal disorders.
 Immunofluorescence (25X power) showing deposits of monotypic light chain along the basement membrane.
 Courtesy.... |